Biomedical and Physical Sciences

 shield90 [at] msu [dot] edu

-I work on and help maintain the open-source Stardis code, which solves the radiative transfer equation in the outer layers of a star to simulate light passing through it.
+I am the primary developer of the open-source STARDIS code, which solves the radiative transfer equation in the outer layers of a star to simulate light passing through it.